Jamie Lloyd (director): 2013–2023

-In 2019, Lloyd announced that he would be directing and producing a season of three plays at the Playhouse Theatre with The Jamie Lloyd Company.
+In 2019, The Jamie Lloyd Company announced a season of three plays at the Playhouse Theatre, directed by Lloyd.
 The season consisted of Cyrano de Bergerac with James McAvoy in a new version by Martin Crimp, The Seagull starring Emilia Clarke in a version by Anya Reiss, and A Doll's House starring Jessica Chastain.
-His production of Cyrano de Bergerac earned five Olivier Award nominations, including one for Best Director for Lloyd, Best Actor for McAvoy, and won Best Revival.
-He also won the Critic's Circle Award jointly for his productions of Betrayal, Evita and Cyrano, and was nominated for a South Bank Sky Arts Award for Cyrano de Bergerac.
-As part of the Playhouse Season, the Jamie Lloyd Company committed to a wide-ranging outreach programme, giving 15,000 tickets away for free to each production to first time theatre goers, and with a further 15,000 £15 seats to young and low-income audience members.
+His production of Cyrano de Bergerac earned five Olivier Award nominations, including Best Director, and Best Revival, which it won.
+Lloyd also won the Critics’ Circle Theatre Award jointly for his 2019 productions, Betrayal, Evita and Cyrano de Bergerac, and was nominated for a South Bank Sky Arts Award for Cyrano de Bergerac.